drew7wonders/UP_HEAL_DAO_LOGO/README.md

 # UP_HEAL_DAO_LOGO
 hi, here's my submission.
-I have added bit of my creativity and modern DeFi touch to the logo. and with logo I have attached some posters with the logo so you can get a picture of how will it look on an ad or a website and I have tried my best to meet all requirements.
+I have added bit of my creativity and modern DeFi touch to the logo. and with logo I have attached some posters with the logo so you can get a picture of how will it look on an ad or a website and I have tried my best to meet all requirements. for any kind of correction or suggestion mail me at kesharwansi084@gmail.com

 [LOGO]